 The Tale Of Two Men

-The other man was not only poverty stricken, he was blind.
-He couldn’t work to earn a living.
-He wondered every day where his next meal was coming from and where he would sleep that night.
-This man was also told that he would be receiving ten million dollars.
-This good fortune would not only become his future sustenance, it would completely alter his life.
+The poor man, on the other hand, was not only poverty-stricken, he was blind.
+He couldn’t work to earn a living and he wondered every day where his next meal would come from and where he would be sleeping that night.
+Understandably, the news of such good fortune would radically alter this man’s life.

-Both of these men received identical news.
-So which do you think was happiest?
+It seems rather obvious which of these two men would be the happiest upon hearing of such news.
 There is, of course, a catch.
-I said earlier that these two men were identical, and in a spiritual sense all men are identical in their condition before God.
-But some men do not see their spiritual need.
-But the scriptures are clear regarding our spiritual state.
-All men are blind naked and poor and are in need of a redeemer.
-To the extent that a person realizes this, that person will also receive with great joy the Gospel, and his life will forever be changed.
+I said earlier that these two men were identical in many ways.
+But in a spiritual sense this is not true.
+No, from a spiritual perspective, all men are like the poor man.
+They, indeed we, are all poverty-stricken and blind in our condition before God.
+However, some men do not see their spiritual poverty, nor do they grasp their standing before a holy and righteous God.
+But the scriptures are clear regarding this condition of ours.
+We are all blind, naked and poor and are in desperate need of some good news.
+To the extent that a person realizes this, that person can also receive with great joy the Gospel, and his life will forever be changed.

 I draw this comparison from Revelations 3:

 The Gospel involves two parts.
-There is you (or me, or man, or us, or them) who fits the description above of being poor and blind.
-And then there is God, who is holy, righteous, perfect and just.
-The Gospel is all about reconciling you to Him.
+There is the “you,” who fits the description of being poor and blind when it comes to righteousness and your ability to grasp the extent to which you have fallen short of it.
+And then there is God, who is holy, righteous, perfect, and just.
+The Gospel is all about reconciling that sort of man to God.

 You will be living your lives in a culture that has rejected God, yes, this is true.
-But, if you continue in your faith, you will also be living your lives among a Christian subculture that no longer knows half of the Gospel.
-The first man represents the Christian culture that you will be living in.
+But, if you continue in your faith, you will also be living your lives among a Christian subculture that is no longer aware of half of the Gospel.
+The first man represents much of that Christian subculture.
 This culture loves the grace part of the Gospel.
-He loves the promise of his sins being forgiven.
-He loves the saved from Hell part.
-But, like the rich man, his life will not be impacted much by the free gift of salvation because he never fully grasped his own condition before God.
-He therefore never fully grasped what a great salvation his salvation actually was, if in fact he was ever truly saved at all.
-And because his view of himself was distorted, his view of God was distorted.
-And because his view of God was distorted, his view of the Gospel was distorted.
+It loves the promise of our sins being forgiven.
+It loves the saved-from-Hell part.
+But, like the rich man, the life of this man is not impacted much by the free gift of salvation.
+In this culture, there seems to be a general sense that God owes us His salvation because we are intrinsically worth saving.

-But here is the truth about that half of the Gospel.
+But here is the truth about the half of the Gospel that the modern affluent Christian downplays.
 Man is depraved.
-I am convinced that we have no idea the depths of our true despair before God.
-It may well even be beyond our ability to grasp it.
-While we all probably have a trace of the first man in us, to the extent that we realize that we are the second man, that we really are wretched, blind and poor, to the same extent we will fall in love with the Gospel.
-But to the extent that we cannot grasp our true condition before God as fallen, again to that same extent we are likely to pervert the Gospel, or even become ashamed of it.
-This has become evident in your day.
-The Gospel has become “God loves you and He has a wonderful plan for your life”.
-This is like telling a rich man that he’s getting some extra cash.
-The rich man says “Oh, that’s very nice, thank you.”
-I promise you this, dear children, this is not how one who understands his true situation before God responds to the true Gospel.
-The proper response is that of Paul, who exclaimed “Wretched man that I am!
+I am convinced that we have no idea the actual depths of our true despair before God.
+It may well even be beyond our ability to grasp.
+Yet, while we all probably have a trace of the wealthy man in us, to the extent that we realize that we are really the poor man, that we really are wretched and blind, to that same extent we will fall in love with the Gospel.
+But to the extent that we cannot grasp our true condition, to that same extent we are likely to pervert the Gospel, or even become ashamed of it.
+Such a man has become evident in your day.
+The Gospel has become, “God loves you and He has a wonderful plan for your life.”
+A message like that is akin to telling a rich man that he’s getting some extra cash.
+The rich man says, “Oh, that’s very nice, thank you.”
+But that’s not how one who understands his true standing before God responds to the true Gospel.
+The proper response is more like that of Paul’s, who exclaimed “Wretched man that I am!
 Who will set me free from the body of this death?
 Thanks be to God through Jesus Christ our Lord!”
 (Rom 7:24-25)

-And here is the truth about the other half of the Gospel.
-God is holy, righteous, perfect and just.
-Because of these attributes, and because of the condition of man, it is right that God’s wrath would abide on man.
-And that is the sore point in the Gospel.
-Man uses a different standard to judge righteousness than God does.
-Man uses himself as the standard.
-But God uses perfection, which is Himself.
-But God wins.
-Man must judge himself according to God’s standards, which is the rub.
-When man adopts God’s standards of righteousness he must accept that he is not only condemned, his condemnation is the only holy, righteous, perfect and just verdict that can be had.
+Compounding the reality of our own condition, there’s another truth about the Gospel that concerns the attributes of God.
+He is holy, righteous, perfect, and just.
+Such words deserve meditation.
+And because of these attributes, and because of the condition of Man, it is right, true, and just that God’s wrath would abide on Man, which, as it turns out, is the sore point with the Gospel.
+Man uses a different standard to judge his own righteousness than does God.
+Man tends to use himself as the standard.
+But God uses a different standard than corrupt Man, He uses Himself for the standard, and that standard is perfection.
+Man must, therefore, judge himself according to God’s standards if he is to have any chance of getting a glimpse of his true condition.
+And again, therein lies the problem.
+When Man adopts God’s standards of righteousness, he must accept that he is not only condemned, his condemnation is the only holy, righteous, perfect and just verdict that can be given.
 Man must accept that he is poor and blind.
-Before man’s eyes are opened to his condition in the light of the glory of God, the whole Gospel is foolishness and repulsive to him.
-The response by the man who truly understands the Gospel is praise in reckless abandon.
+Before Man’s eyes are opened to his own condition in the light of the glory of God, the whole Gospel is foolishness and repulsive to him.
+On the other hand, the response of the man who truly understands the Gospel is praise in reckless abandon.

 You live in a material world dear children.
-Every minute of every day of your life will not be lived in this exuberant thanksgiving for the Gospel.
+It goes without saying, therefore, that every minute of every day of your life will not be lived in an exuberant thanksgiving for the Gospel.
 But never let yourself stray very far from the reality of it.
 Spend time meditating on the significance of what Jesus accomplished on the cross.
-Consider who He is, and that He came into this sin soaked world to reconcile man, who was dead in his sins and in active rebellion against the Father, to die on the cross.
+Consider who He is and that He came into this sinful and rebellious world to reconcile Man, who was dead in his sins, by dying on the cross.
 Meditate on the holiness and righteousness of God, and His love for those who have been reconciled to himself.
 Never forget the eternity that you were saved from, nor the eternity that you were saved into.
 Examine yourself often.

 I will close this letter by including the lyrics to a song written a couple hundred years ago in an age in which the Gospel had not yet been so perverted.
-It is drawn from Exodus 33 wherein God hides Moses in the cleft of the rock to protect Moses from Himself.
-This is a beautiful metaphor that highlights man’s condition and God’s providence of hiding man in the cleft of that rock which symbolized Jesus.
+It is drawn from Exodus 33 wherein God protects Moses from himself as a type and shadow of the coming Savior.
+It is a beautiful metaphor that highlights Man’s condition and God’s providence through hiding Man in the cleft of Jesus which is symbolized by the rock.
 It is a prayer put to song, which, as you know, I love.
-But consider the doctrine of the Gospel in this song.
-The writer understood two things about the Gospel: his condition, and God’s holiness.
+But consider the doctrine of the Gospel presented in this song.
+The writer understood two things: his condition, and God’s holiness.